openguild-labs/learn-jam/README.md

   - Coordination / Validation (Parachain protocol)
   - Security hub / Settlement layer (Relaychain)
 - Polkadot Client is basically a WASM executor
+- Parchain Validation
+  - Maximizing Scaling: Security is as shared as possible, execution is as shared as possible
+  - Execution Sharding:
+    - Process of distributing blockchain execution responsiblities across a validator set

 ## Relevant Knowledge in the Gray Paper